SolardiaX/AWS-Auto-Tag/README.md

   python config/apply.py
   ```

-> Notes: Please apply the config each time after you update the application with sam deploy.
+> Notes: The config need be applied each time after you update the application by `sam deploy`.

 ### Cost